-The Group's revenue from real estate sales are recognized based on the percentage-of-completion and the completion rate is measured principally on the basis of the estimated completion by reference to the actual costs incurred to date over the estimated total costs of the project.
+The Group's real estate revenue and costs are recognized based on the percentage-ofcompletion and the completion rate is measured principally on the basis of the estimated completion by reference to the actual costs incurred to date over the total estimated costs of the project.
+The total estimation costs of the real estate project requires input by project development engineers.